José Raúl Capablanca: World Champion

 The Hastings Victory tournament of 1919 was the first international competition on Allied soil since 1914.
 The field was not strong, and Capablanca won with 10½ points out of 11, one point ahead of Kostić.

 In January 1920, Lasker and Capablanca signed an agreement to play a World Championship match in 1921, noting that Capablanca was not free to play in 1920.
 Because of the delay, Lasker insisted that if he resigned the title, then Capablanca should become World Champion.
 Lasker had previously included in his agreement before World War I to play Akiba Rubinstein for the title a similar clause that if he resigned the title, it should become Rubinstein's.
 Lasker then resigned the title to Capablanca on 27 June 1920, saying, "You have earned the title not by the formality of a challenge, but by your brilliant mastery."
 When Cuban enthusiasts raised $20,000 to fund the match provided it was played in Havana, Lasker agreed in August 1920 to play there, but insisted that he was the challenger as Capablanca was now the champion.
 Capablanca signed an agreement that accepted this point, and soon afterwards published a letter confirming it.

-The match was played in March–April 1921; Lasker resigned it after 14 games, having lost four and won none.
+The match began on 15 March 1921.
+On 21 April, Lasker played a blunder under time pressure and resigned after 56 moves, leaving the score at four wins for Capablanca, none for Lasker, and ten draws, with ten games left to be played.
+A few days' rest followed, during which Lasker made a decision to resign the match, remarking, "sic transit gloria mundi!"

 Reuben Fine and Harry Golombek attributed the one-sided result to Lasker's mysteriously poor form.
 Fred Reinfeld mentioned speculations that Havana's humid climate weakened Lasker and that he was depressed about the outcome of World War I, especially as he had lost his life savings.
 On the other hand, Vladimir Kramnik thought that Lasker played quite well and the match was an "even and fascinating fight" until Lasker blundered in the last game.
 Kramnik explained that Capablanca was 20 years younger, a slightly stronger player, and had more recent competitive practice.

 Edward Winter, after a lengthy summary of the facts, concludes, "The press was dismissive of Lasker's wish to confer the title on Capablanca, even questioning the legality of such an initiative, and in 1921 it regarded the Cuban as having become world champion by dint of defeating Lasker over the board."
 Reference works invariably give Capablanca's reign as titleholder as beginning in 1921, not 1920.